Annual Renewal for LPNs

 Note that renewal applications are not processed until they are complete, so it is important to submit all renewal application requirements as early as possible.
 This will help you avoid additional fees and/or the expiry of your current registration before your new registration is approved.

-If you complete your renewal application between November 2 and November 15 at midnight, you will pay a late fee in addition to the registration renewal fee.
+If you complete your renewal application between October 23 – October 31 at midnight, you will pay a late fee in addition to the registration renewal fee.

-The CLPNM offers registrants two months, from September 1 to November 1, to submit and complete their renewal applications, before late fees apply.
+The CLPNM offers registrants seven weeks, from September 1 to October 22, to submit and complete their renewal applications, before late fees apply.

 If your registration is not renewed, you will no longer have a licence.
 This means you cannot practise or refer to yourself as a licensed practical nurse (LPN).